By James Razko

 Rediscover Leisure Time

-Once you ditch most distracting devices, you will find you have a lot of time on your hands.
+After finishing this summary of Digital Minimalism and Once you ditch most distracting devices, you will find you have a lot of time on your hands.
 As stated in step 2 of the 30-day technology fast, the best way to fill this time is with high-quality leisure activities.

 Leisure Lesson #1: